LIJIAWEI040301/De-Novo-Design-of-Miniprotein-Binders-for-the-Plant-Pathogen-Effector-AVR-Pia/README.md

 ## Targeted Innovative Strategy

-To address this contradiction, this study proposes an innovative immune regulation strategy: de novo design of artificial miniproteins capable of competitively binding the AVR-Pia effector protein, with conditional expression achieved via specific inducible expression systems.
-These miniproteins bind AVR-Pia with high affinity, competitively blocking its interaction with the NLR receptor (Pikp-1), thereby suppressing the activation of the ETI pathway.
-In theory, by using specific promoters, this strategy enables precise regulation of immune intensity during periods of high blast incidence and critical yield formation, reducing yield loss caused by excessive immunity and achieving a dynamic balance between disease resistance and high yield.
+To address this contradiction, this study proposes an innovative immune regulation strategy: de novo design of artificial miniproteins capable of competitively binding the AVR-Pia effector protein, with their conditional expression achieved through specific inducible expression systems.
+Upon expression, these miniproteins bind AVR-Pia with high affinity, competitively blocking its interaction with the NLR receptor (Pikp-1), thereby suppressing the activation of the ETI pathway.
+In theory, this strategy can precisely regulate immune intensity during periods of high rice blast incidence and key yield formation stages, reducing yield loss caused by excessive immunity and achieving a dynamic balance between disease resistance and high yield.

 ## Near-term Plan